 Russick Smith’s music is steeped in the emotional remnants of his motley, spirited adventures; whether recording at Woodstock studios or sailing the high seas on traditionally rigged ships.
-Described by CEO of Breckenridge Creative Arts as “a smart, dynamic musician who is doing everything right,” the cellist and multi-instrumentalist walks between sentimental acoustic arrangements and modern electronic landscapes.
+Described as “a smart, dynamic musician who is doing everything right,” the cellist and multi-instrumentalist walks between sentimental acoustic arrangements and modern electronic landscapes.

 With a formal education in cello and electric bass, Russick Smith’s foundation bridges contemporary and classical music drawing inspiration from artists such as Air and Edgar Meyer.
 His interests and recording work have led him to supplement his instrumental repertoire with mandolin, banjo, concertina, double bass, guitar, and other various keyed and string instruments.
 Smith’s productions are also bolstered by a background in audio engineering.
 After graduating from the Conservatory of Recording Arts and Sciences, Smith moved on to cut his teeth as an assistant engineer working under Grammy-winner Justin Guip and platinum-selling engineer John Siket as well as assisting sessions with producers such as David Baron and Paul Stacey.
 Outside of music, his extracurricular activities prompted Chris Robinson (Chris Robinson Band, The Black Crowes) to characterize him as “a real-life action man.”